Azure/azure-sdk-for-java/sdk/resourcemanager/docs/SAMPLE.md

 ### Azure Authentication

-The `Azure` class is the simplest entry point for creating and interacting with Azure resources.
+The `AzureResourceManager` class is the simplest entry point for creating and interacting with Azure resources.

 ```java
 AzureProfile profile = new AzureProfile(AzureEnvironment.AZURE);